 Answers to frequently asked questions on using keyGo when you travel in and out of London with Southern.

-If you have a smart phone, you can load KeyGo to your Key Smartcard using our mobile app.
+If you have a smart phone, you can load keyGo to your Key Smartcard within 15 minutes of registration using our mobile app.

-Once loaded, jJust touch your Key Smartcard on the card reader at a station and touch out at any of stations in the KeyGo area.
+Once loaded, just touch your Key Smartcard on the card reader at a station and touch out at any station in the keyGo area.

-You are not able to start your first journey on a bus.
+- You are not able to start your first journey on a bus

-Yes.
-If you hold one of the below Railcards, you can add this to your online account and we will apply the discount to your journeys when applicable:
+If you have one of the below Railcards, you can have your keyGo journeys discounted.